UK Web Focus

 Being Informed Of New Comments

-Posted by Brian Kelly (UK Web Focus) on 19 March 2007
+Posted by Brian Kelly on 19 Mar 2007

 When a new comment is made on this blog I receive an email alert.
 And details of the last 5 comments are included in the sidebar widget.
 But how can readers of this blog find out about new comments made to postings of particular interest, especially if they miss the information in the sidebar (which can happen if several comments are made in quick succession, if they don’t visit the blog site regularly or, indeed, if they use an RSS reader, email delivery of postings, etc.